Pakistani held in Bangladesh over spot-fixing

 DHAKA A Pakistani has been questioned by police over his suspected involvement in spot-fixing during the Bangladesh Premier League (BPL) Twenty20 tournament, a Bangladesh Cricket Board (BCB) official said on Sunday.

-"His movement was very suspicious and we followed him from Chittagong," Serniabat told reporters.
+"His movement was very suspicious and we followed him from Chittagong," Serniabat said.

+"We immediately took him to the visiting ICC Anti-Corruption and Security Unit official before handing him over to police."

 Sajid made a call to Pakistan every time a six was struck while watching the game from a VIP area on top of a dressing room, Serniabat said.
 He also attempted to enter the players' zone on several occasions.